Meet Our Veterinarians

 B.V.Sc.
 M.A.C.V.Sc.
 (Small Animal Internal Medicine and Feline Medicine)

 I worked for some time in the dairy areas of Victoria before moving into the beef areas of the Far North of Queensland where to drive 200km to see a sick beast was common and most of the roads were dirt.
-Many an adventure was had in this period where veterinary science was young and inexperienced, I was young and inexperienced and the people who lived in the area were forgiving and wonderful down-to-earth types.
+Many an adventure was had in this period when veterinary science was young and inexperienced, I was young and inexperienced and the people who lived in the area were forgiving and wonderful down-to-earth types.
 The facilities I had to work in were rough and make-shift and most of the animals had to fend for themselves after the initial treatment (mainly because there was no chance of ever getting the beasts back into the yard after the first treatment most animals only saw a human once a year and were in no way tame or quiet).

 From there I moved to Kingaroy and established a large and small animal practice.
 It was in this area that I developed a love of horse work to complement the love I already had for cattle and small animal veterinary science.
 Here I became the attending vet to 42 horse studs (of varying sizes) as well as attending the horse work for 8 racing stables.
-But times change and with the advent of a personal health crisis I was forced to leave Kingaroy and after a period of health rejuvenation I ended up in Bundaberg.
+But times change and with the advent of a personal health crisis I was forced to leave Kingaroy and after a period of health rejuvenation, I ended up in Bundaberg.

 B.V.Sc.(Hon) B.V.Biol.
 M.A.C.V.Sc.(Small Animal Surgery)

-Since graduating from the University of Queensland in 1985 I have been involved in practices in Port Perrie S.A., Townsville Qld. and finally at East Bundaberg since 1989.
+Since graduating from the University of Queensland in 1985 I have been involved in practices in Port Perrie S.A., Townsville Qld. and finally, at East Bundaberg since 1989.
 During my time I have manage to see most of Australia and work with most species including 2 years in a Specialist Equine practice.

 I obtained a Membership of the Australian College of Veterinary Scientists in small animal surgery in 1996.